-The candidate must have completed the EPA portfolio (Annex D - Example of the Lifting Technician EPA Portfolio - Mobile Crane) which requires a specific number of repeated activities to be completed in a variety of situations and locations.
+The candidate must have completed the EPA portfolio (Annex D) which requires a specific number of repeated activities to be completed in a variety of situations and locations.
 The complete portfolio will show that the candidate has obtained the required breadth of experience and demonstrated competence in a variety of situations and under a range of conditions, to qualify for EPA.
 The EPA portfolio will allow for and accommodate skills competence across a range of environments which will reduce the cost of the practical element of the EPA.
 The purpose of the professional interview element of the EPA will be to verify the evidence collected within the EPA portfolio and validate the level of competence as sufficient to pass or insufficient and requiring further experience.
 The following topics that will be covered by the professional interview:

-- Recognising hazards associated with the workplace, and report where needed if not controlled - Complying with workplace health, safety and welfare legislation - Working responsibly to contribute to workplace health, safety and welfare within the lifting operation - Complying with organisational policies and procedures in contributing to health, safety and welfare - Supporting organisational security arrangements and procedures - Communicating with others in establishing and maintaining productive work practices - Maintaining good working practices when conforming to productive working practices - Interpreting given operating and work information and confirming relevance - Organising with others the sequence and way in which work is carried out - Requesting resources to sustain and complete the programme of work - Preparing for operational performance to comply with contract information - · Minimising the risk of damage to the work and surrounding areas - Complying with contract information to carry out the required work efficiently to the required specification - Complete the work within the allocated time
+- Recognising hazards associated with the workplace, and report where needed if not controlled - Complying with workplace health, safety and welfare legislation - Working responsibly to contribute to workplace health, safety and welfare within the lifting operation - Complying with organisational policies and procedures in contributing to health, safety and welfare - Supporting organisational security arrangements and procedures - Communicating with others in establishing and maintaining productive work practices - Maintaining good working practices when conforming to productive working practices - Interpreting given operating and work information and confirming relevance - · Organising with others the sequence and way in which work is carried out - Requesting resources to sustain and complete the programme of work - Preparing for operational performance to comply with contract information - Minimising the risk of damage to the work and surrounding areas - Complying with contract information to carry out the required work efficiently to the required specification - Complete the work within the allocated time part of the occupational brief7.
+The assessor will first assess the EPA portfolio for 'completeness', sufficiency of experience and competence attained i.e. each logged activity has reached the appropriate level of competence and that the minimum frequency is recorded (Annex D).
+Finally, the candidate will be prompted for examples of their experience, responses will be assessed for depth and relevance; the assessor will classify responses as not relevant; Insufficient or Satisfactory.

-An example of the criteria and assessment matrix that will be used for the professional interview can be found in Annex C - Lifting Technician EPA: Sample
+An example of the criteria and assessment matrix that will be used for the professional interview can be found in Annex C - Lifting Technician EPA: Sample Professional Interview criteria.
+The recommended guidance document for Independent Assessment Organisations to conduct this test is freely available as